-- 4.1 Officers have considered the benchmarking exercise with Lancashire authorities.
+- 4.1 Officers have considered the benchmarking exercise with Lancashire authorities and have noted the comments from November's Planning and Highways Regulatory Committee.
 It is clear that there is a need for Lancaster to introduce a more structured timescale for referral requests to be made.
 The unrestricted system that operates at present is the only one amongst the responding Lancashire authorities, and it hinders timely decision-making and also provides no certainty (regarding timeliness of decision) for applicants/developers.
-It is also clear that it would be appropriate for the request to come from a Ward Councillor and that there should be an auditable trail of the receipt of the request. - 4.2 Other arrangements that are used by some of the responding authorities, such as requiring additional signatures before a referral can be considered; or introducing a system where referral requests can be refused; are not considered appropriate at Lancaster and do not form part of the proposal described below. - 4.3 Therefore the proposal is solely to amend point (vi) in the current Scheme of Delegation to read as follows: - (vi) Any application which a Member of the Council asks to be referred to the Committee.
-This request must be made to the Case Officer within 14 days of the application appearing on the Weekly List of Applications; it must be submitted on the requisite form; it must be submitted only by the relevant Ward Councillor(s); and the request cannot be made on a resubmitted application. - NB: In respect of (vi) the Ward Councillor submitting the request, where that Councillor is also a Member of the Planning and Highways Regulatory Committee, that Member would be expected to register to speak at the Planning and Highways Regulatory Committee Meeting. - 4.4 These amendments are considered to aid the timely delivery of planning application decisions in line with national planning policy.
-They also provide additional protection to Members from accusations of pre-determination, whilst still protecting their democratic right to refer any planning application to Committee where they believe that there is a legitimate reason for doing so.
+It is also clear that there should be an auditable trail of the receipt of the request.
+Whilst Officers maintain that it would be appropriate for the request to come from a Ward Councillor, it was apparent at November's meeting that there was little Member support for such a requirement. - 4.2 Other arrangements that are used by some of the responding authorities, such as requiring additional signatures before a referral can be considered; or introducing a system where referral requests can be refused; are not considered appropriate at Lancaster and do not form part of the proposal described below. - 4.3 Therefore the proposal is solely to amend point (vi) in the current Scheme of Delegation to read as follows: - (vi) Any application which a Member of the Council asks to be referred to the Committee.
+This request must be made to the Case Officer within 21 days of the application appearing on the Weekly List of Applications; it must be submitted on the requisite form (which can be emailed); and the request cannot be made on a resubmitted application.

+NB: In respect of (vi) the Councillor submitting the request, where that Councillor is also a Member of the Planning and Highways Regulatory Committee, that Member would be expected to register to speak at the Planning and Highways Regulatory Committee Meeting.
+In those circumstances, the Councillor could either choose to send a Substitute Member to take their place on the Committee for the duration of the Committee Meeting; or they could alternatively choose to register to speak as a Councillor on that single item, in the knowledge that (as a speaker) they could not participate in debate or voting on that particular item.
+The Councillor would, however, be permitted to return to the Committee benches to be able to participate in debate and vote on other items on the Committee agenda.

+4.4 These amendments are considered to aid the timely delivery of planning application decisions in line with national planning policy.
+They also provide additional protection to Members from accusations of pre-determination, whilst still protecting their democratic right to refer any planning application to Committee where they believe that there is a legitimate and valid planning2 reason for doing so.